kirki-framework/control-react-colorful/README.md

 ## Supported Color Models

 You can pass arguments to the `react-colorful` component using the `choices` argument in the control.
-The only **required** argument here is `formComponent`.
+The only **required** argument here is `form_component`.

-And in the `formComponent` argument you can define the type of control you want, using one of the the following:
+And in the `form_component` argument you can define the type of control you want, using one of the the following:

 - `HexColorPicker`
 - `RgbColorPicker`